ski-freak/TrackmaniaItemsSorted/README.md

 3: Put the zip file into Documents\Trackmania\Items

 4: Right click on the zip file and "extract here".
+Make sure you are extracting to the items folder and not to a sub folder with the name of the zip folder.

 5: Next time you (re)launch the game you should see the items in the item mode (f3).
 Tf they are not, you messed something up.